LaUrrego/semantic-image-search-client/README.md

 ### Viewing the Gallery

 - After uploading, images will appear in the gallery section.
-- Each image can be deleted using the "Delete Image" button below it.
+- Each image can be deleted using the "Delete Image" button below it as well as a "View Larger" button to see the full size that was uploaded.

 ### Logging Out